IshibaSeiko/IshibaSeiko/README.md

 ### Hi there 👋

+I'm Seiko Ishiba😁
+I'm an iOS Dev from Tokyo🗼 JAPAN🇯🇵

 <!--
 **IshibaSeiko/IshibaSeiko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.